llamaxyz/llama/documentation/ActionCreation.md

 ## Key Concepts

     - Actions: Proposals made by policyholders to execute a transaction(s) onchain .
-    - Policies: Non-transferable NFTs encoded with roles and permissions for an individual llama instance.
+    - Policies: Non-transferable NFTs encoded with roles and permissions for an individual Llama instance.
     - Roles: A signifier given to one or more policyholders.
 Roles can be used to permission action approvals/disapprovals.
     - Permissions: A unique identifier that can be assigned to roles to permission action creation.
 Permissions are represented as a hash of the target contract, function selector, and strategy contract.
 Actions cannot be created unless a policyholder holds a role with the correct permission.
     - Strategies: A contract that holds all of the logic to determine action state.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.